mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 ## Comparison of Symbolic AI and Deep Learning

 Symbolic AI, also known as "good old-fashioned AI" (GOFAI), is a form of artificial intelligence that uses symbolic representations and logical reasoning to solve problems.
-It is based on the idea that a computer can be programmed to manipulate symbols in the same way that humans manipulate symbols in their minds, such as in the process of logical reasoning.
+It is based on the idea that a computer can be programmed to manipulate symbols in the same way that humans manipulate symbols in their minds: an example of this is the process of logical reasoning.

-The symbolic AI systems consist of a set of rules, facts, and procedures that are used to represent knowledge, and a reasoning engine that uses these representations to make inferences and decisions.
-Some examples of symbolic AI systems include expert systems, rule-based systems, and decision trees.
-These systems are typically based on a set of predefined rules, and the performance of the system is based on the knowledge manually encoded (or learned) in these rules.
+Symbolic AI systems can consist of sets of rules, facts, and procedures that are used to represent knowledge, and a reasoning engine that uses these symbolic representations to make inferences and decisions.
+Some examples of symbolic AI systems include expert systems, other types of rule-based systems, and decision trees.
+These systems are typically based on a set of predefined rules, and the performance of the system is based on the knowledge manually encoded (or it can be learned) in these rules.
+Symbolic AI is largely non-numerical.

-On the other hand, deep learning is a subset of machine learning that uses neural networks with many multiple layers (the term "deep" comes from the idea of having dozens or even hundreds of layers, which differs from early neural network models comprised of just a few layers) to learn from data and make predictions or decisions.
-The basic building block of a deep learning model is the artificial neuron, which is a simple mathematical function that receives input, applies a transformation, and produces an output.
+In comparison deep learning, which uses numerical representations (high dimensional matrices, or tensors, containing floating point data), is a subset of machine learning that uses neural networks with many multiple layers (the term "deep" comes from the idea of having dozens or even hundreds of layers, which differs from early neural network models comprised of just a few layers) to learn from data and make predictions or decisions.
+The basic building blocks of both simple neural models and deep learning models are artificial neurona, which are a simple mathematical function that receives input, applies a transformation, and produces an output.
 Neural networks can learn to perform a wide variety of tasks, such as image recognition, natural language processing, and game playing, by adjusting the weights of the neurons.

-The key difference between these two is that, while Symbolic AI relies on hand-coded rules and logical reasoning, deep learning relies on learning from data.
+The key difference is that, while Symbolic AI relies on hand-coded rules and logical reasoning, deep learning relies on learning from data.
 Symbolic AI systems typically have a high level of interpretability and transparency, as the rules and knowledge are explicitly encoded and can be inspected by humans, while deep learning models are often considered "black boxes" due to their complexity and the difficulty of understanding how they arrived at a decision.

 So, Symbolic AI uses symbolic representations and logical reasoning, while deep learning uses neural networks to learn from data.
 The first one is more interpretable but less flexible, while the second one is more flexible, much more powerful for most applications, but is less interpretable.